KyleKun/blog/content/en/about.md

 My main interests currently are in the areas of <u>technology</u>, <u>music</u> and <u>philosophy</u>.

-You can (but shouldn't 😉) expect blog posts about these topics:
+Apart from my personal projects, you can (but shouldn't 😉) expect blog posts about these topics:

 #### Tech
 - Flutter